Laura7089/ambrosia/README.md

 # Ambrosia

-A planning system for a group of people with multiple dietary requirements.
+A meal planning system for a group of people with multiple dietary requirements.
 Pulls from [mealie](https://mealie.io/) for recipe information.

 The package contains both an executable and a library.